gehad-aboelmagd/Embedded-Linux/lab01/README.md

 ### Porblem 🤯

 C++ is considered as a superset of the C programming; which means some language-specific features aren't understood by the C compiler.
-For example, if you try to compile the following application line usign C compiler:
+For example, if you try to compile the following line usign C compiler:
 ```
 auto x = 4;
 error: type defaults to 'int' in declaration of 'x'